CCL-Carnival Cruise Line announced plans to grow its fleet by a couple of additional ships by 2023.

 These liners bring a lot of new amenities and features for passengers, as well as environmental benefits as the company continues to exceed targets for emissions efficiencies.

-Christine Duffy, president of Carnival Cruise Line, said:
+Christine Duffy, president of CCL, said:

 “We are excited about these additions to our fleet which reflect the strong position that CCL has established in the USA, the pent-up demand we continue to see for cruise vacations, and the overall plans by Carnival Corporation to optimize capacity and growth in key markets.